87 Legal Practitioners Make Final SAN List for 2024

 Meanwhile, Bello stated that the meeting further considered five different petitions written against some of the applicants and determined that each of the petition lacked merit and thus dismissed.

-Recall that the LPPC had in July 2, shortlisted 98 lawyers for the conferment of the rank of Senior Advocate of Nigeria (SAN) for the year 2024.
+Recall that the LPPC had on July 2, shortlisted 98 lawyers for the conferment of the rank of SAN for the year 2024.

-Among those in the advocate category in order of seniority are; Lateef Olaseinde Karim; Godwin Tagbo Ike; Johnson Odionu; Nnodim Marcellinus Duru and Innocent Adams Ovbagbedia.
+Among those in the advocate category are; Lateef Olaseinde Karim; Godwin Tagbo Ike; Johnson Odionu; Nnodim Marcellinus Duru and Innocent Adams Ovbagbedia.